German Football – 7 Reasons To Love The Bundesliga

 All-seater stadia have in my opinion killed atmosphere during the game to some extent.
 By having controlled standing areas, it also enables stadium capacity to increase and keep the prices of the tickets lower.
 Part of the unique atmosphere of watching a German game is the blocks where the “ultras” go, usually behind the home goal, and wave their flags, beat the drums and sing through the whole game.

 Clubs Are Still Run By The Fans, For The Fans

 One of the cool traditions of German football is that the clubs are majority owned by the fans.
 This means there is a strong fan representation on the boards of these clubs, whose influence trickles down into sensible ticket pricing policy and long-term investment into the club in the form of youth team development and football in the community.

-Bayer 04 Leverkusen and Red Bull Leipzig are the exceptions to the rule.
+Bayer 04 Leverkusen and RB Leipzig are the exceptions to the rule.
 Bayer, one of the world’s largest chemical and pharmaceutical companies, have been associated with the club since its inception.

 RB Leipzig are a controversial outfit in German football.
 On the one hand, you can argue that as the only former East German team in the Bundesliga, it is righting an unfair advantage that the West German clubs had after reunification, when the East German teams were allowed into the Bundesliga but quickly were relegated when they were unable to compete financially with the established teams.
 However, traditionalists argue that Red Bull's sponsorship is just the start of the corporatisation of the Bundesliga which could see it going the same way as the Preimer League (or the NFL, if you want to compare a completely different sport).